Beaver Co. Siblings Allegedly Killed By Their Mom, Krisinda Bright, Remembered As 'Beautiful Souls' Who Left Lasting Impressions

 AMBRIDGE, Pa.
-(KDKA) — People poured into the P.J.
+(KDKA) — About 100 people poured into the P.J.
 Caul Memorial Park in Beaver County for a memorial service on Tuesday.

 The group consisted of community members, leaders, family and friends of 22-year-old Jasmine Bright and 16-year-old Jeffrey Bright.
 The siblings were allegedly shot and killed by their mother, Krisinda Bright, inside their home on the 900 block of Maplewood Avenue on Monday.